 Before you start reading my list of steps you can take to overcome this fear, there are some things you should know about me.
 First of all, I am a veteran, so I approach challenges with tactics and a battle plan.
 Second of all, I’m a control freak, so I feel more secure when I have the most information possible.
 Hopefully the combination of these two things will emerge in my list and help you overcome your own fears of traveling in your wheelchair.

 1. Research, research, research.
 Knowledge is power.
 I can’t emphasize enough how important it is to find out as much as humanly possible about your potential destination.
 Yes, it is unfortunate that we have to do so much homework as wheelchair users about the accessibility of destinations around the world.
 But it’s a small price to pay in order to feel safe and comfortable and some of the worlds most beautiful places.
 Google will become your best friend.
 Read blogs; read travel forums; read reviews.
 Find the accessibility sites for your destination’s municipal government.
+Or, you can work with an accessible travel agent (like me) to help you with that research.

 2. Start locally.
 Practice makes perfect!
 While it’s tough to practice boarding a plane, there are likely some places near you where you can practice getting in a cab, for instance.
 Or getting on a bus or a local tram or train system.
 Of course, accessibility is going to vary from US city to US city, and certainly between countries.
 But you can start to challenge yourself in a safe place.
 Go to an area of your town where you can practice navigating over rough sidewalks, or have your companion figure out how to help you deal with a sidewalk with no curb cut.
 Spend the night in an inexpensive local hotel so you can practice using an accessible tub or roll in shower.
 Try visiting new restaurants and shops, particularly ones that may be older, so you can figure out how to navigate things like tight spaces or smaller bathrooms.
 Push your equipment – and your courage – to the limit so you know what you’re capable of doing.